 - You were on public property at the time of the bite or on private property with permission

-Dogs are considered man’s best friend, which is why emotions run high after someone’s been bitten.
-According to the Centers for Disease Control and Prevention, children between the ages of 5 and 9 are especially at risk for.
-The fact that many dog bite victims are children only elevates the emotion felt by parents and other family members.
+According to the CDC, children between the ages of 5 and 9 are especially at risk for dog bites.
+If a dog bites a child, this only elevates the emotion felt by the parents and other family members.